Table of contents

 The cash register dates back to 1879 when it was invented by James Ritty, a saloon owner from Ohio.
 His creation was patented “The Incorruptible Cashier”.
 Ritty had recognised the need for a device that could record the quantity and value of a business’s sales to deter any pilfering employees.
 In a historical context, it also represented a shift towards a new, more analytical approach to business, focused on profit and growth.

-Many cash registers today are digital, featuring a touchscreen rather than a manual keypad and mechanical inner.
+Many cash registers today are digital, featuring a touchscreen, such as Square Register, rather than a manual keypad and mechanical inner.

 What is a POS?

 A POS system centralises your business transactions and operations using a mix of hardware and software.
 It’s like a cash register, but rather than exclusively monitoring sales, it plugs them into the rest of your business.
 POS systems help companies operate more efficiently because of this ability to track, analyse and interpret more metrics.
 They also provide you with deeper insights that lead to more involved, informed decisions.